18F/handbook/_pages/business-units/oa/oa.md

 TTS Office of Acquisition (OA) is uniquely focused on helping government buy modern digital technologies for internal and external clients.
 We specialize in procuring Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and IT professional services.

+If you are interested in learning more about which existing TTS vehicles you can use, please see the [OA TTS Wide Contract Vehicles](https://docs.google.com/spreadsheets/d/1SfgL5tOh0ez-dT4VTSO7e3q-x8oAgWcYXnbqOA9M7zQ/edit#gid=0).

 ## Clients

 ### TTS internal procurement